sfu-code/sfu.codes/readme.md

 All club communication is done via our [Slack workspace](https://sfu-code.slack.com/).

 # Contributing
 The site is created with (Jekyll)[https://jekyllrb.com/] and (Gulp)[https://gulpjs.com/].
+Since the site is served from master, a development branch is used for changes and testing.
 Feel free to fork and create a pull request.